If you’re like me you’ve likely used DeviceNet and Hart, but until recently have never heard of IO-Link.

 For more information about IO-Link, check out their website at, http://www.io-link.com.

 If you have any experience with IO Link we’d love to hear from you!
-To share your comments, just fill in the “leave a reply” form at the bottom of this page.
+To share your comments, just fill in the “post a comment or question” link below.